International Science Development Teams

 - Calls for new members will be issued every year.
-Starting with the second call (2014), proposals for new working groups can also be submitted.
 The SAC approves membership applications based on the recommendations of a panel consisting of all the ISDTs conveners.

 - Membership requires real work.
 Applicants will need to clearly and credibly identify the time and resource commitments to the working group.
 Membership of multiple ISDTs is allowed, provided enough time and resources are available.

 - Membership is annual.
 Members who wish to continue their participation to the ISDTs will have to submit a renewal request to the conveners.
 The sole criterion for renewal is active participation.
 Current members do not need to re-apply.
 Instruction for membership renewal will be circulated to current members by the conveners.